owasp-amass/docs/docs/open-asset-model/contact.md

 # :simple-owasp: Contact Assets

 **Contact Assets**—comprising **Email**, **Location**, and **Phone** properties—are essential components of comprehensive **Attack Surface Intelligence**.
-By organizing contact details with unconvered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.This structure aids in mapping relationships, asset discovery path tracing, and contextual insight for each contact point, aiding in the identification of potential exposures and bolstering situational awareness.
+By organizing contact details with unconvered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.

+This structure mirrors the adversary's perspective-tracing the asset discovery path, contextualizing insights for each contact point, and aiding in exposure identification to strengthen situational awareness.

 ---